PAC-Bayes meta-learning with implicit task-specific posteriors: Methodology

-\begin{remark} One limitation of Theorem~\ref{thrm:pac_bayes_meta} is the assumption of bounded loss which restricts the loss function within \([0, 1]\).
-Although there are several works that extend PAC-Bayes bound for unbounded losses~\citep{catoni2004statistical,germain2016pac,alquier2016properties,alquier2018simpler}, their formulations still require strong assumptions on the moment generating function of the unbounded losses.
-In this work, our main focus is to provide a theoretical generalisation guarantee for meta-learning using PAC-Bayes theory.
+\begin{remark} One limitation of Theorems~\ref{theorem:pac_bayes_single_task} and \ref{theorem:pac_bayes_meta_learning} is the assumption of bounded loss which restricts the loss function within \([0, 1]\).
+Although there are several works that extend PAC-Bayes bound for unbounded losses~\citep{catoni2004statistical,germain2016pac,alquier2016properties,alquier2018simpler}, their formulations still needs to assume the boundedness of the moment generating function of some particular loss functions.
+This assumption is, however, impractical since some common loss functions in practice, such as mean squared error or cross-entropy, do not possess such property.
+Nevertheless, our main focus in this paper is to provide a theoretical generalisation guarantee for meta-learning using PAC-Bayes theory.
 Such extension is not necessary since in the implementation our loss is clipped to be within \([0,1]\). \end{remark}

-Instead of minimising the loss in \eqref{eq:objective_em}, we minimise its upper-bound shown in Theorem~\ref{thrm:pac_bayes_meta}.
-The EM-based objective function in \eqref{eq:objective_em} can, therefore, be changed to:

-By employing a gradient-based optimisation in the E-step, we can simplify further the optimisation of the M-step in \eqref{eq:objective_function_pac}.
-The derivative of \(\mathcal{L}_{i}^{(t)}\) w.r.t. the meta-parameter \(\psi\) can be expressed as:

-Hence, instead of including the whole loss function \(\mathcal{L}_{i}^{(t)}\) in the M-step, we can include only the terms of \(\mathcal{L}_{i}^{(t)}\) containing \(\theta\).
-This simplifies the objective function for the EM meta-learning, resulting in: